LucasMoncuit/ucca-parser/README.md

 ## Convertion

 Convertion codes are included in `parser.convert`.
 The function `UCCA2tree` is used to convert a ucca passage to a tree.
 The function `to_UCCA` is used to convert a tree to a UCCA passage.
 Remote edges recovery codes are included in `parser.submodel.remote_parser.py` independently.

+--

+Cross-lingual parsing (I'll check on my paper #Overleaf)
+- Where did I get the tokenization file
+-Tokenization and merging (write where the script is)
+- Fast_align on tokenized_merged data (where did I get the script ?)